What could have been before Intrepid, the Twelve Metre Class boat and now with the elegance of arguably the most Majestic class of Sailboats, the J's.

 A few months ago I ran into a friend of mine, Elizabeth Meyer; without whom the stories of the J's would be stuck into oblivion and certainly not what we see today.

 Well!
 One the Big J missing is Whirlwind, the F. L Herreshoff 1930 Contender to defend the America's Cup.
 Before I go far into this conversation, the J Class Association is only allowing original designs from that Era.
 So, there is a sort of scramble to dig deep into archives before WW11.
 For some reasons, and to my knowledge, the mightiest of them all in 1930, has not been picked up.
-I am not 100% sure about that statement, but nevertheless to get back to Endeavour, Elisabeth's J's; she told me that Whirlwind is slow.
-To have such an abrubt statement from someone who knows about J's. took me aback. ( to be continued).
+I am not 100% sure about that statement, but nevertheless to get back to Endeavour, Elisabeth's J's; told me that Whirlwind is slow.
+To have such an abrupt statement from someone who knows about J's. took me aback.
+The boat had the longest waterline, showing the trend towards the 1937 America's Cup; many innovations in the rig and sails were not enough to cover a late start, a wooden construction and a syndicate not quite in control.
+I think she won only one race of the elimination trial.